a-kramer/pow/README.md

 (a)^b)
 ```

-These all match despite having unmatched parnetheses.
-There is no regex for _please only consider matched parentheses_.
-And the capture groups also need to catch operators, of course: `(1+a)^(1/3)`.
+These all match regardless of unmatched parnetheses.
+There is no
+regex for _please only consider matched parentheses_.
+And the capture
+groups also need to catch operators, of course: `(1+a)^(1/3)`.

-The only workaround is to use multiple, correctly ordered expressions, with mandatory matched parentheses, or no parentheses, similar to this (but more of these):
+The only workaround I can think of is to use multiple, correctly
+ordered expressions, with mandatory matched parentheses, or no
+parentheses, similar to (but more than that):

 ```sed
 s/([[:alnum:]]+)^([[:alnum:]]+)/pow(\1,\2)/g